thi-ng/umbrella/packages/meta-css/README.md

 - **lum**: in percent
 - **alpha**: in [0,1] range

-Defines an hsl() color variable quad with a common base name
+Defines a hsl() color variable with given name and additional derived vars for each channel (e.g. `--name-hue`).
+Use `adjust-hsl()` to create derived versions from this base color.

 ##### `def-lch(name, luma, chroma, hue, alpha)`